 “Extremely easy to use and you get a personal demo from them before you start the trial.” – Kashif R., CEO

-WorkPuls’ UI is simple and easy to use.
+WorkPuls’ employee monitoring software UI is simple and easy to use.
 They also include an integrated interactive knowledge base/live chat function to help new admins learn their way around the console, making it a user friendly monitoring tool for admins that are less familiar with technology.

 “It lacks a few features but the price they advertise is the price you pay.
 It needs sortable reports which you can export.” – Kimberly H., Business Owner

 Though Workpuls handles basic time and activity tracking, it is not as robust as many of its competitors.
 It lacks bandwidth usage tracking, email alerts, USB activity tracking, website content categorization, and automatic data culling based on custom retention periods.

 “The reports could still get more updated in the sense that when I select the details for the month, I should see the aggregate totals of each employee as a spread and not a daily tabular for each employee in one place.
 In this case, I have to extract the details and apply a PIVOT to come to the totals of each employee.” – Rohit T., Sales Manager

 “I think the email reports could be improved.
 They are not that intuitive or flexible, and I’m still waiting for this to be improved.” – Anonymous Reviewers